Javiercbr/Covid19_DL/README.md

 Segmentation of areas <img src="https://render.githubusercontent.com/render/math?math={ A_l }"> and <img src="https://render.githubusercontent.com/render/math?math={A_r} "> can be accomplished using AI, there is an excelent tool in [4].

+# Remarks

+This is just un example of how DL tools can be used to classify CT scans for further analysis.
+It´s not a diagnosis tool.
+Some of the issues that are necessary to address for developing a suitable tool for diagnosis are discused in [5].

 # References
 [1] Afshar, P., Heidarian, S., Enshaei, N. et al. COVID-CT-MD, COVID-19 computed tomography scan dataset applicable in machine learning and deep learning.
 Sci Data 8, 121 (2021). https://doi.org/10.1038/s41597-021-00900-3

 [2] Pranav Rajpurkar ,Jeremy Irvin ,Robyn L. Ball,Kaylie Zhu et al. Deep learning for chest radiograph diagnosis: A retrospective comparison of the CheXNeXt algorithm to practicing radiologists PLOS Medicine, November 2018. https://dx.plos.org/10.1371/journal.pmed.1002686

 [3] R. Selvaraju, M. Cogswell, A. Das, R. Vedantam, D. Parikh, D. Batra.
-Grad-CAM: Visual Explanations from Deep Networks via Gradient-Based Localization, International Journal of Computer Vision, Springer Nature 2019.
+Grad-CAM: Visual Explanations from Deep Networks via Gradient-Based Localization, International Journal of Computer Vision, Springer Nature 2019. https://doi.org/10.1007/s11263-019-01228-7

 [4] https://github.com/JoHof/lungmask

-[5] M. Roberts et al. Common pitfalls and recommendations for using machine learning to detect and prognosticate for COVID-19 using chest radiographs and CT scans, Nature Machine Intelligence, 2021.
+[5] M. Roberts et al. Common pitfalls and recommendations for using machine learning to detect and prognosticate for COVID-19 using chest radiographs and CT scans, Nature Machine Intelligence, 2021. https://doi.org/10.1038/s42256-021-00307-0